 Try an Apple Cider Vinegar Rinse

-A home remedy to combat itchiness involves applying an apple cider vinegar rinse.
+A natural way to combat itchiness involves applying an apple cider vinegar rinse.
 Green says, "Apple cider vinegar may help reduce itchiness associated with scalp psoriasis.
 Dilute the apple cider vinegar with water, apply to the scalp, and rinse the skin thoroughly to prevent irritation.
 You will be able to see results in several weeks."
 Use up to a few times per week.
-Please take the aforementioned precautions when using this home remedy, and also note that people experiencing cracked or bleeding skin should not use apple cider vinegar at all.

 Mix Tea Tree Oil Into Your Shampoo

 Green says that tea tree oil, due to its antioxidant properties, can be soothing to scalp psoriasis.
 "You can try mixing psoriasis-friendly ingredients, such as apple cider vinegar or tea tree oil with your usual shampoo," she says.
 "This can serve as a gentle, homemade psoriasis remedy.
 However, this is usually only an effective measure in very mild presentations of scalp psoriasis."
 She underscores the importance of using a shampoo with active ingredients.
 In addition to those listed above, look for ketoconazole and selenium sulfide to treat and soothe scalps.

 Massage Coconut Oil Into Scalp